Henar Press

 Translator

 Hourieh Maleki Qouzloo (Huri) is a multilingual writer, translator, and researcher with over two decades of teaching experience across language and literature.
-Drawing from her background in both Kurdish and English Literature, her literary and academic work centers on themes of identity, hybridity, and displacement.
+Her literary and academic work centers on themes of identity, hybridity, and displacement.
 Huri is passionate about fostering cultural exchange through literature and education and is actively engaged in translating contemporary Kurdish literary works into English.
-Her published translations include Ata Nahai's Birds in a Gale and Seyed Qader Hedayati's Gabor (Common Notions/Henar Press).
-She holds a second Master’s degree in English and Literacy Studies from the University of Stavanger and is pursuing research on cultural hybridity in migration literature.
+Her published translations include Ata Nahai's Birds in a Gale and Seyed Qader Hedayati's Gabor.
+She holds a second Master's degree in English and Literacy Studies from the University of Stavanger and is pursuing research on cultural hybridity in migration literature.

 Tracy Fuad